Beleaguered Copper 360 loses less, promises more - Miningmx

 The key to its success lies in shifting enough higher-grade ore from “broken” surface deposits to the flotation mill at its Northern Cape mine, Rietberg.
 Simultaneously, it has to increase ore from the Rietberg underground mine.

-Commenting in the comBeleagueredpany’s annual results announcement today, CEO Gordon Thompson said the stage was set after a turbulent year.
+Commenting in the company’s annual results announcement today, CEO Gordon Thompson said the stage was set after a turbulent year.

 “With the pan concentrator commissioned in February 2026 and development work at Rietberg scheduled for the second half of financial year 2027, we are confident that MFP2 (modular flotation plant 2) can be reliably fed with sufficient-grade sulphide ore, upgraded by panning where needed, to return the company to profitability,” he said.